HubReb/EPiQ-A/src/anwser_extraction/README.md

 The preprocessed corpus will be saved in ./data/processed_article_corpus.csv with 2 columns: 'Wikipedia_ID','Text_Proc(preprocessed articles)

 2. Train the BM25 model <br>
+The Okapi BM25 class is in file 'passage_BM25.py'
 * Train the model on the tprocessed_article_corpus.csv (on paragraphs level)
 <br>Run:
 ```